PyConPL/Book/2014/Journey_to_the_center_of_the_the_asynchronous_world/text.md

 print(next(ry))
 ```

-Output of above code is following:
+The output of the above code is as following:

 ```
 <generator object returnyield at 0x7f27bf38bf58>